cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## Kata 11: #Never enough pins

 You can never have enough pens ;-) But for the beginning a black and a grey pencil and another colour is enough.
-Have a look at other sketch notes and plan for yourself which pens you need.
+Have a look at other Sketchnotes and plan for yourself which pens you need.
 With which pen thickness can you draw and write best?
 Which colors match your themes?
 Draw individual motifs with different pens and find your own style.
 Exchange ideas with each other:

 - Where and how do you set shadows?
 - How can color convey meaning?

 ## Kata 12: 1 Sketchnote 5 Colors

 Prepare a sketch note in black.
 Make multiple copies and prepare your colored pencils.
-In Weekly you color your sketch notes together in different ways.
+In Weekly you color your Sketchnotes together in different ways.

 **Suggestions for it:**